 The Indianapolis hospital malpractice attorney at the Law Office of Kelley J. Johnson helps families whose loved ones have been injured during hospital visits in Indiana.

-With over 15 years of litigation experience, Kelley J. Johnson has the knowledge and skill to hold accountable hospitals that have harmed patients.
+With nearly 20 of litigation experience, Kelley J. Johnson has the knowledge and skill to hold accountable hospitals that have harmed patients.

 Call us today or use our online contact form to have us review your case free of charge.